milooranm/TraditionalvsCausalAnalytics/README.md

 The goal was to determine whether causal inference methods could complement traditional predictive analytics by providing deeper insights into the relationships between features (e.g., study habits, family background) and student performance outcomes.

-Some potential use cases for the project would include:
-  - Educational Institutions: Schools or universities could use this approach to identify actionable factors (e.g., study habits, parental education) that influence student performance and design targeted interventions.
-  - Policy Making: Policymakers could leverage causal insights to allocate resources more effectively, such as funding for tutoring programs or parental support initiatives.
+This project serves as proof of concept for the use of causal inference to investigate educational attainment: Schools or universities could use this approach to identify actionable factors (e.g., study habits, parental education) that influence student performance and design targeted interventions.
+Policy makers could also leverage these causal insights to allocate resources more effectively.
-  - Data Science Teams: The methodology could be applied to other domains (e.g., healthcare, marketing) to uncover causal relationships and improve decision-making.

-Limitations of the project:
-  - Dataset was relatively small (145 observations) and lacked granularity, which limited the robustness of the predictions and causal inferences.
-  - The causal graph relied on a lot of assumptions that may not fully capture the complexity of real-world relationships, potentially introducing bias.
-  - Findings are specific to the dataset and likely do not generalize to other contexts.

-Potential future features:
-  - Expanding the analysis to larger datasets with more features and observations would improve the reliability of the results.
-  - Testing the methodology in other domains (e.g., healthcare, finance, sports) to validate its broader applicability.
+The small size of the dataset may have introduced some limitations to the validity of the result, and the DAG was designed based primarily on untested assumptions, which also isn't conducive to the generalisability of the results, so it would be recommended not to assume the findings are true for other contexts.

-  - Incorporating more sophisticated causal inference techniques (e.g., instrumental variables, difference-in-differences) could strengthen the analysis.
-  - Treatment of variables could be reviewed to increase validity
+For future research in the same vein, a larger dataset would greatly improve reliability of the results.
+Incorporating further causal inference techniques could also strengthen the results.
+Treatment of variables could also be revised to ensure interpretability and further increase validity

 ---

  ## Methodology